Jake is an ESL instructor in Seoul, Korea. They have been teaching for about two years.

-This is where things can vary so much person to person.
+This is where things can vary so much from person to person.
 What I’ll do here is work with some broad factors.
 But first, we will look at the lifestyle in Korea.

 Chances are, you’ll be working in a major city.
-More than likely it will be Seoul, the nation’s capital and one of the largest cities on the planet.
+More than likely it will be Seoul, the nation’s capital, and one of the largest cities on the planet.
 This means city life.
 Big city life.
 Are you a city person or a country person?
-I’ve seen both here, and it seems that usually isn’t a factor in wether someone likes it here or not.
+I’ve seen both here, and it seems that usually isn’t a factor in whether someone likes it here or not.
 What can really determine a foreigner’s enjoyability here is the love of change and different things.

 Although Korea is very Westernized with all the modern conveniences, you will be exposed to and surrounded by: a foreign and difficult language, different food, a new writing system, different products in stores, different customs, a lack of conveniences like Amazon or knowing where everything is, and a whole swath of other things you may never have thought about before you left.

 Some people hate this and come to hate Korea and teaching because of it.
 Some people embrace it and love it.
 This group usually has a great time here.
-This is personality driven, but is also usually decided before someone comes.
+This is personality-driven, but is also usually decided before someone comes.
 Some people decide to look down on and scoff at Korea before they get on the plane.
 Upon arriving, they lock themselves into a bubble of familiarity and spend a great deal of time ridiculing the country the moved to.
 Really, the choice is yours.

 One of the great things about coming to Korea is experiencing all the new things.
 It is also a great place for younger people and single people.
 I’m not suggesting it is an ideal place for dating, although that happens of course.
 However, there is plenty to do for active people.
-Here are a few examples: Night life, shopping, tourist activities, ease of travel on vacation, ease of transportation, expat groups and meet ups, and sports.
+Here are a few examples: Nightlife, shopping, tourist activities, ease of travel on vacation, ease of transportation, expat groups and meetups, and sports.
 Even if you have these options in your current city, you will be exposed to a whole new set, along with the pay and new social circle.